-When a person leaves an abusive relationship, they often have no where to go.
-For many, their only choice is to stay in the abusive relationship, going to a shelter or living on the street.
-Studies show a connection between domestic violence and homelessness, especially among families with children.
-Shelters provide immediate safety, respite and supportive services.
-Unfortunately, shelters are frequently filled to capacity and often turn away women and their children.
-It’s more important then ever to bring awareness to this issue and to raise the funds needed by such shelters so they won’t have to turn away any one in need of their help.
+When someone leaves an abusive relationship, they frequently have nowhere to turn.
+For many, the only option is to remain in an abusive relationship, enter a shelter, or live on the streets.
+Domestic violence and homelessness have been linked in studies, particularly among families with children.
+Shelters offer immediate safety, respite, and assistance.
+Unfortunately, shelters are frequently overcrowded and frequently turn away women and children.
+It is more important than ever to raise awareness about this issue and the funds required by such shelters so that they do not have to turn away anyone in need of their assistance.

 While accurate information on the extent of domestic violence is difficult to obtain because of under-reporting, some aspects of the problem are known:

 - Domestic violence is not confined to any one socioeconomic, ethnic, religious, racial or age group and knows no geographic or educational boundaries.
 It also occurs within teenage relationships and among same-sex partnerships.

 - About one out of every four women in America will be physically assaulted or raped by an intimate partner at some point in their lives.
 In fact, American women are more likely to be assaulted, injured, raped or killed by a male partner than by any other type of assailant.